How to file a Trademark in Uruguay?

 Procedure following the submission of the application.

-The DNPI allocates an application number along with the corresponding filing date.
+The DNPI assigns an application number and records the corresponding filing date once you submit your trademark application.

 Duration of the procedure:

-The registration process may take approximately 18 to 24 months
+The registration process typically takes around 18 to 24 months to complete.

 Grant, validity term and maintenance fees